g0v-data/g0v-hackmd-archive/notes/hqPa8fqIRY-yV7bHGmMpDA.md

 In contemporary web devices, giving an instinctive and responsiveness to users is essential.
 A common attribute utilized for improving interactivity is the pull-to-refresh option.
 Most mobile and web applications have this feature which allows for the reloading of on-screen materials by pulling down the screen.
 Including pull-to-refresh objects in your web app makes it appear more vibrant and attractive.

 This article serves as a guide in creating an application for quotations via the use of React and Tailwind CSS.
 Each time you do it, you will pull down on to refresh and there will be shown an entirely new quote while the background color also changes by itself.
-React is known as being one of the most significant JavaScript libraries used in making user interfaces whereas TailwindCSS happens to be one of those CSS frameworks that are based on utilities first that assist in simplifying and keeping their application styles from contradicting each other completely.
+React is known as being one of the most significant JavaScript libraries used in making user interfaces whereas Tailwind CSS happens to be one of those CSS frameworks that are based on utilities first that assist in simplifying and keeping their application styles from contradicting each other completely.

 Here is the output to expect after going through this guide:

 ![](https://s3-ap-northeast-1.amazonaws.com/g0v-hackmd-images/uploads/upload_5c6f1748780b387dfd1af6973ca52b74.gif)
 The GIF above looks interesting, right?
 Now let's get started with the implementation.